City-of-Helsinki/mlops-template/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/City-of-Helsinki/ml_project_template/blob/master/CONTRIBUTING.md) on how to contribute.
+See [CONTRIBUTING.md](https://github.com/City-of-Helsinki/ml_project_template/blob/master/CONTRIBUTING.md) on how to contribute to the development of this template.

 ## Copyright